-This article identifies three common challenges nonprofits deal with and how partnering with a PEO can help you overcome them—and get you back to working on your mission.
+This article identifies three common challenges nonprofits experience and how partnering with a PEO can help you overcome them—and get you back to working on your mission.

-Your organization’s initiative means your goals, and your structure, are a little different than a corporate entity.
+As a nonprofit, your goals, and your structure, are a little different than those of a corporate entity.
 This can lead to challenges when it comes to compliance and human resource management.

-We find the main challenge nonprofits face is that they are inexperienced in HR matters since it is unlikely they employ a full-time HR expert.
-This inexperience is quantified by the many hours members of the organization then must devote to tasks that take them away from their mission; ultimately, this leads to less good being done because non-negotiable tasks must be met.
+Few nonprofits employ a full-time HR expert, which means they have a lack of expertise in this area.
+This inexperience is quantified by the many hours members of the organization must devote to tasks that take them away from their mission.
+Ultimately, this leads to less good being done because non-negotiable tasks must be done.
 That’s where PEO expertise becomes invaluable.

 Most nonprofit organizations have a fixed budget to work with.
-On their own, these organizations may have a difficult time identifying cost-appropriate insurance plans that also provide the benefits employees want and need.
-Also, small- and medium-sized nonprofits may not be able to afford the same plans as larger organizations.
+That makes it difficult to find cost-appropriate insurance plans that also provide the benefits employees want and need.
+Also, small and medium-size nonprofits may not be able to afford the same plans as larger organizations.

-One challenge we hear repeatedly from nonprofits is that their executive team, governing body, board members, etc. does not have the knowledge (despite their experience in other areas) to understand liability issues in HR; they also may not be aware of all the ways in which they must tackle issues of compliance related to employees.
+One challenge we hear repeatedly from nonprofits is that their executive team, governing body, board, etc. does not have the knowledge (despite their experience in other areas) to understand liability issues in HR; they also may not be aware of all the ways in which they must tackle issues of compliance related to employees.
 Compliance is important for nonprofits.
 If missteps are made, they could lose the grants and funding that keep their doors open.
-This article from the National Council of Nonprofits has more information to keep in mind when managing nonprofit employees.

 How A PEO Helps Your Nonprofit Overcome Those Challenges